adriangb/xpresso/docs/advanced/dependencies/performance.md

 !!! warning
     There is overhead to enabling this feature.
-    For simple endpoints that don't benefit from parallelization of dependency execution, this will likely _hurt_ performance.
+    For simple endpoints that don't benefit from concurrency of dependency execution, this will likely _hurt_ performance.
     Always profile before applying this option!

 !!! attention